Nianze/nianze.github.io/content/post/2018-03-13-define-non-member-func-inside-templates-when-desiring-type-conversions.md

 This works as intended: mixed-mode calls to `operator*` now compiles, link, and run.

-This design is, in some sense, kind of unconventional, because the use of friendship has nothing to da with a need to access non-public parts of the class.
+This design is, in some sense, kind of unconventional, because the use of friendship has nothing to do with a need to access non-public parts of the class.
 We declared it as `friend` because it is the only choise we have:

 * to make type conversions possible on all arguments, we need a non-member function (item 24)
 * to have the proper function automatically instantiated, we need to declare the function inside the class
 * the only way to declare a non-member function inside a class is to make it a friend

-### More general design: have the friend call a helper
+### Have the friend call a helper

 Such functions as `operator*` defined inside a class are implicitly declared `inline` (item 30), so we may minimize the impact of such `inline` declarations by having `operator*` do nothing but call a helper function defined outside of the class, especially when the function body is complex.